mshytikov/coursera-dl-docker/README.md

-For lazy people like me, who don't want to setup whole development environment(install pip, virtualenv, etc) on their home machine, but want to backup coursera materials.
+For lazy people like me, who don't want to setup whole development environment(install pip, virtualenv, etc) on their home machine, but want to backup coursera materials, with [Coursera Downloader](https://github.com/coursera-dl/coursera)

 You need only docker to be installed.
-(or only Vagrant, look inside Vagrant file)
+(or only [Vagrant](https://www.vagrantup.com), for more details look inside [Vagrant file](https://github.com/mshytikov/coursera-dl-docker/blob/master/Vagrantfile) )

 ### Usage with Docker